Chartered Legal Executives as Judges

 applying for a judicial appointment take part in the workshadow a judge scheme before making an

-for judicial office an insight into judicial work and
+of applying for judicial office an insight into judicial work and

 responsibilities.
 The scheme provides the opportunity to spend up